SavainB/Tic-Tac-Toe/README.md

 Interface
 Board Positions.<br />  Because we'll be marking your programs electronically, there is a very specific way that positions on the board are labeled, and in how your program should accept the positions as input to update your tic-tac-toe board.<br />
 Positions on the board are labeled with the numbers 1, 2, and 3, used for the three rows, top to bottom, and the letters A, B, and C, used for the three columns, left to right.
 So, for example, the top-left position is A1, and the bottom-left position is C3.
 The entire board has positions labeled like this.<br />
-A1	B1	C1
+A1	B1	C1<br />
 A2	B2	C2<br />
 A3	B3	C3<br />
-User Input.
-When a user enters a position, they must use the above format exactly.
+## User Input.<br />  When a user enters a position, they must use the above format exactly.
 You are required to check any position a user provides to ensure it properly defines a valid position.
 If it does not, you should tell the user the position is invalid, and ask them to enter a new, correct position.
 Even if the position provided by the user is in the correct format, it may still be invalid (e.g., if the position is already taken).
 After confirming the position's format is correct, you must then check to ensure the position itself is available.
 If not, you would again report the issue to the user and ask them to provide a new, valid position.<br />
 Input from the keyboard can be requested using Python's input() function. position = input( "Choose a position: " )